7shi/greektrans/README.md

 * https://en.wikipedia.org/wiki/Romanization_of_Greek#Ancient_Greek

 Diacritical mark conversions are in the original system.
+Some rules can be disabled by the argument of `romanize`.

 * The circumflex accent on the diphthong is split into acute and grave.
   ex. "πνεῦμα" -> "pnéùma" ("eû" -> "éù")
-* The caron is used for the acute accent on the long vowel.
+* The caron is used for the acute accent on the long vowel. (`caron` argument)
   ex. "φωνή" -> "phōně" ("ḗ" -> "èé" -> "ě")
 * The dot below is used for the iota subscript.
   ex. "λόγῳ" -> "lógọ̄"